No. 3 Ohio State has no problem with Spartans in 52-12 win

 Ohio State: The Buckeyes made this win look easy after what was probably a pretty stressful couple of weeks.
 Whether Ohio State plays for the Big Ten title or not, this performance should only help the Buckeyes impress the playoff committee.

 Michigan State: The Spartans didn’t take many of the risks you would expect from a big underdog.
 They punted on fourth-and-1 in the first quarter — and again on fourth down in Ohio State territory early in the third.
-Thorne’s play was the one real bright spot for Michigan State in this game.

-“Obviously, we have a lot of work to do,” coach Mel Tucker said.
-“I thought we played hard in spurts, but we need to play smarter and we need to be more consistent.”
+“If I thought we could get it, I would have gone for it,” Tucker said.

 POLL IMPLICATIONS